ihsn/SDCPractice/measure_risk.rst

-perturbation will have created uncertainty as to the exact value, but because the value started out so much further away from other observations, it may still be easy to link to the high-income individual or very large firm.).
+perturbation will have created uncertainty as to the exact value, but because the value started out so much further away from other observations, it may still be easy to link to the high-income individual or very large firm.)
 Examples would be the only doctor in a geographical area with a high income or one single large firm in one industry type.
 Therefore, identifying outliers in continuous data is an important step when identifying individuals at high risk.
 In practice,